dhfmzk/GyeolhabGame/README.md

 # GyeolhabGame
 > Gyeolhab game in tv show [the Genius game] with UniRx

-This game is some kind of UniRx Sample by [Sang Hyeon Kim](https://github.com/rlatkdgus500)
-I want you to study "How to use UniRx" with this project.
-The techniques used in this sample can be found [here](https://github.com/rlatkdgus500/UniRx-Sample).

 ## Rule
 > Find 3 card set, which has three element with the same or different properties.